behind

 rara avis objects

-Long captivated by the hypnotic beauty of mobiles, I find the way they transform and shapeshift as they move through the air mesmerizing.
-This fascination is reflected in Rara Avis jewelry, where many pieces are designed to echo that sense of movement.
-Like mobiles, they can be reoriented to create entirely new shapes and shadows, offering endless ways to see and wear them.
+I have long been captivated by the hypnotic beauty of mobiles—the way they shift, balance, and catch the light as they move through the air.
+That same sense of transformation is at the heart of Rara Avis jewelry.
+Many of the pieces can be reoriented to create new shapes and shadows, offering limitless ways to see and wear them.

-Rara Avis has been a dream in the making since my childhood.
-My very first “jewelry show” took place in the 5th grade at my local craft fair.
+RARA AVIS has been a dream in the making since childhood.
+My first “jewelry show” was in 5th grade at a local craft fair.

-After graduating college, I moved to Savannah, GA., and went on to earn two Master of Arts degrees from the Savannah College of Art & Design, both concentrated in jewelry.
-The first in jewelry design and fabrication, the second in luxury and fashion management with a specialization in jewelry.
-After graduate school, I honed my craft by earning positions in work-study and assistantship programs at the Penland School of Craft in North Carolina, the Arrowmont School of Arts & Crafts in Tennessee, and took classes at the New York Jewelry Design Institute in Manhattan, NYC.
+I hold two Master of Arts degrees from the Savannah College of Art and Design, both concentrated in jewelry—the first in design and fabrication, the second in luxury management with a jewelry specialization.
+After graduate school, I refined my practice through work-study and assistantship programs at the Penland School of Craft in North Carolina and the Arrowmont School of Arts & Crafts in Tennessee, as well as additional study at the New York Jewelry Design Institute in Manhattan.